npm package discovery and stats viewer.

 • Text rendering based on bitmap fonts

-• Polygonal collisions and static/dynamic physical responses
+• Polygonal collision detection and physical responses based on speed and acceleration.

 • Keyboard, mouse, gamepad and touch screen input support